caymanbum/press/business/w8ben.md

 # W-8BEN Form Generation

 These are easy to provide.
-I have prefilled out the form.
+The form is prefilled out and signed.
 Just download it and add today's date and have everything you need.

 [w8ben.pdf template](w8ben.pdf)